yan-khonski-it/docs/docs/fsharp/language-reference/xml-documentation.md

 - At a bare minimum, modules, types, and their members should have a plain `///` comment or `<summary>` tag.
 This will show in an autocompletion tooltip window in F# editing tools.

-- Documentation text should be written using complete sentences ending with full stops.
+- Documentation text should be written using complete sentences ending with full stops (periods).

 ## See also